-Hong Kong Protesters Fill Airport After Police Violence
+Hong Kong Protesters Shut Down Airport After Police Violence

-Black-clad protesters flooded the arrivals hall of Hong Kong’s international airport Monday, angered by a night of unprecedented police violence that left the inside of several subway stations clouded with tear gas and multiple demonstrators seriously injured.
+Outbound travel was suspended at Hong Kong’s international airport Monday afternoon as thousands of black-clad protesters flooded the terminal, mobilized by anger over a night of police violence that left the inside of several subway stations clouded with tear gas and multiple demonstrators seriously injured.

-Sunday night marked a shocking escalation as the anti-government protests entered their tenth consecutive week, when a young woman believed to be a volunteer medic was reportedly blinded in one eye after being hit with a projectile.
+Sunday night marked a shocking escalation as anti-government protests entered their tenth consecutive week, when a young woman believed to be a volunteer medic was reportedly blinded in one eye after being hit with a projectile.
 Elsewhere in the city, police were captured on video apparently firing crowd control weapons toward protesters at point-blank range in enclosed spaces.
 Officers were also seen chasing people down moving escalators while swinging batons.

 Volleys of tear gas were fired inside at least two mass transit stations, exposing both protesters and bystanders to the noxious gas.
 As demonstrations popped up in several neighborhoods, police were accused of disguising themselves as protesters and making arrests.
 One viral video appeared to show a plainclothes man kneeling on the neck of a young protester, bleeding profusely onto the sidewalk as he pleaded for the man to stop.